codymikol/karma-webpack/README.md

 By default karma-webpack forces *.js files so if you test *.ts files and use webpack to build typescript to javascript it works out of the box.

-If you have a different need you can override by settig `webpack.transformPath`
+If you have a different need you can override by setting `webpack.transformPath`

 ```js
 // this is the by default applied transformPath